New Patients (972) 666-1594

 Can you get dental implants after having dentures for years?

-Yes.
-Dental implants provide a more stable and long-term solution.
-Your dentist, however, will need to assess your jawbone’s health.
 Long-term denture wear can lead to bone loss.
 As a result, you might need a bone graft procedure before getting implants.
-It’s best to consult your dentist for personalized advice.
+Consult our dentist for personalized advice.

 How long does swelling last after a dental implant procedure?

-After a dental implant procedure, swelling peaks at around 48 hours post-surgery and can last for 5 to 7 days.
+After a dental implant procedure, swelling peaks around 48 hours after surgery.
+Swelling can last 5 to 7 days.
 Applying a cold pack to the affected area in the first 24 hours can help reduce this swelling.
-Every patient’s body responds differently to surgery so this timeframe can vary.
-If swelling is not decreasing after a week, you should contact your dentist or oral surgeon.